Deepak Shukla, PhD

 About

-Dr. Shukla studies the viral and immunological basis of ocular diseases, herpes simplex virus (HSV) pathogenesis, and the development of new antiviral agents and vaccines.
-His research program is supported by the National Institute of Allergies and Infectious Diseases, Research to Prevent Blindness, Inc., and a number of other foundation grants.
+Dr. Deepak Shukla studies the viral and immunological basis of ocular diseases, particularly ocular herpes simplex virus (HSV) pathogenesis, and the development of new antiviral agents and vaccines.
+His research program is supported by the National Eye Institute (NEI) grants, the National Institute of Allergies and Infectious Diseases, Research to Prevent Blindness, Inc., and several other foundation grants.
+Dr. Shukla’s research has made significant strides in understanding HSV eye infections and developing innovative therapeutic strategies.
+His recent work includes studying host factors in HSV pathogenesis, developing novel drug candidates and delivery systems for ocular herpes, pioneering research on the role of microRNAs in HSV pathogenesis, and conducting groundbreaking studies on host-pathogen interactions using advanced imaging techniques.
 Dr. Shukla has an exceptional commitment to graduate and postgraduate education and serves on important educational committees in the College of Medicine.
-His laboratory has trained over 25 students and pre- and postdoctoral fellows, of whom three are now independent investigators with faculty appointments.
-He reviews grants for the NIH, the American Cancer Society and Midwest Eye Banks.
-He lends his expertise as a member of the editorial boards for two biomedical journals and serves regularly as an ad hoc and invited reviewer.
-He joined the department in 2001.
+His laboratory has trained over 50 students and pre- and postdoctoral fellows, of whom many are now independent investigators with faculty appointments.
+He is a Fellow of the American Association for the Advancement of Science (AAAS) and the American Academy of Microbiology (AAM).
+He has been recognized as the UIC Distinguished Researcher of the Year (2018), UIC Inventor of the Year (2023), University Scholar (2023-2026), and the Researchers to Know (2024) by the Illinois Science & Technology Coalition.
+He serves as an academic editor for PLoS Pathogens, PLoS One, and Microorganisms.
+Additionally, he has served on numerous NIH study sections, including a few as Chairman.
+Dr. Shukla joined the department in 2001.

 Selected Publications